SolarLiner/vue-cli-plugin-prerender-spa/README.md

 and switching to a production build isn't the solution - you may then turn off that option.

+### Indirect options

+#### Parallel / Mutli-threaded

+This option is configured from within the Vue CLI itself, but serves to a whole host of plugins to determine whether to turn on parallel jobs / multi-threading.

+This plugin uses it to tell `prerender-spa-plugin` to render pages concurently (meaning in parallel) or not by setting the `maxConcurrentRoutes` parameter to either 1 or 4, if the build is respectively single-threaded or multi-threaded.

 ## Contributing

 You are very welcome to contribute.
 To ask for a feature, or submit a bug, use